mk12/sicp/notes/text.md

 > Underlying our approach to this subject is our conviction that "computer science" is not a science and that its significance has little to do with computers. [@preface]
 :::

-> Mathematics provides a framework for dealing precisely with notions of "what is."
-Computation provides a framework for dealing precisely with notions of "how to." [@preface]
+> Mathematics provides a framework for dealing precisely with notions of "what is".
+Computation provides a framework for dealing precisely with notions of "how to". [@preface]

 # 1: Building Abstractions with Procedures